moovfinancial/moov-php/README.md

 To access this endpoint using an [access token](https://docs.moov.io/api/authentication/access-tokens/) you'll need to specify the `/accounts/{accountID}/issued-cards.read-secure` scope.
-* [get](docs/sdks/cardissuing/README.md#get) - Retrieve a single issued card associated with a Moov account.
+* [getIssuedCard](docs/sdks/cardissuing/README.md#getissuedcard) - Retrieve a single issued card associated with a Moov account.

-To access this endpoint using an [access token](https://docs.moov.io/api/authentication/access-tokens/) you'll need to specify the `/accounts/{accountID}/issued-cards.read` scope.
-* [list](docs/sdks/cardissuing/README.md#list) - List Moov issued cards existing for the account.

 To access this endpoint using an [access token](https://docs.moov.io/api/authentication/access-tokens/) you'll need to specify the `/accounts/{accountID}/issued-cards.read` scope.